 Pellet stoves are a good way to heat areas of your home without the mess of a fireplace.
-Pellet stoves allow for a clean, automated fire heating system that can be placed in areas of high use in your home, allowing the unit to heat only used areas of your house, versus using central heating, which will target the entire home.
-All Pellet stoves are similar in operation and controls, so knowing what the controls do will help you to understand the ramifications of installing a pellet stove in your home.
+A pellet stove — or pellet furnace — allows for a clean, automated fire heating system that can be placed in areas of high use in your home.
+This gives you the option to heat only the areas of your house where you and your family regularly spend time, whereas a central heating system will target the entire home.

 If you have an automatic pellet stove, simply setting it to the "On" position will cause the pellets to ignite and begin to produce heat.
 Automatic Pellet stoves typically have a visual indicator to show that the stove is in the ignition stage, which is usually indicated by the power light blinking.
-Once the ignition stage is over, the light will change to indicate that the feed rate advancement can be changed to raise or lower the heat output.
-Manual pellet stoves must be turned on to start; pellet starter material or gel then can be used to ignite the pellets.
+Once the ignition stage is over, the light will change to indicate that the pellet stove feed rate advancement can be changed to raise or lower the heat output.

 A pellet stove heats the air in the spaces surrounding the burning area, and a fan blows the heated air into your house.
 Pellet stoves typically have three to four speed settings, allowing you to control the rate at which the heated air is distributed into your home as well as the volume.
 Higher fan speeds tend to be louder; the main reason for lowering the fan speed is to better hear when watching TV or entertaining guests.